dburian/notes/hifigan.md

 ## Architecture

 As a GAN, HiFi-GAN is composed of 2 models: generator and discriminator.
-Generator generates waveforms from [mel spectograms](./spectogram.md) and discriminator classifies waveforms as true (coming from training data) or fake (coming from the generator).
+Generator generates waveforms from [mel spectrograms](./spectrogram.md) and discriminator classifies waveforms as true (coming from training data) or fake (coming from the generator).

 ### Generator

-The main task of the generator is to upsample mel-spectogram, which is understood as **1d input with several channels**, to match the resolution of the waveform.
+The main task of the generator is to upsample mel-spectrogram, which is understood as **1d input with several channels**, to match the resolution of the waveform.